 Hundreds of Thousands of Bowling Lanes

-The sport can surely be televised more in underdeveloped countries, but by providing bowling a platform on the Olympic level, only people will come to notice the game and learn to play and love it.
+The sport can surely be televised more in underdeveloped countries, but by providing bowling a platform on the Olympic level, only people will notice the game and learn to play and love it.

 Short Time Requirement